frc1678/android-homework/HOMEWORK2.md

 The large box in the center is the ListView.
 If you don't see the small, blue, L shaped line just above the ListView, it's probably overlapping the EditText, and you should fix that.

+Well, that is all I have for you today.
+Best of luck on homework 2 and I will see you in the following assignment!